peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Towards a typology and diachrony of ambifixation.
+Invited talk at the Uppsala Typology Seminar, University of Uppsala, 7.
+October 2025. [pdf](Arkadiev2025_ambifixes_Uppsala.pdf)

+**Arkadiev, Peter**.
 Morphological borrowing from, into and within Slavic.
 Invited keynote talk at the conference "Formal Description of Slavic Languages 18", University of Wrocław, 22–24 September 2025. [pdf](Arkadiev2025_morphborrowing_FDSL.pdf)

 **Arkadiev, Peter**.
 Indexing of oblique participants: A preliminary typology.
 Talk at "Syntax of the World’s Languages X", University of Potsdam, 8-11 September 2025. [pdf](Arkadiev2025_oblqueindexing_SWL.pdf)